• 0

 8. Stopping dogs from turning grass yellow

 Now here is a bone of contention, Yellow lawns.
 So why does having a dog turn your lawn green?
-It’s because dogs’ urine can cause scorch or burn marks on the grass when they pee.
-Now some say it’s down to the acidity of the dog’s pee or that it’s the high nitrogen content.
-So I urge you always do your own research along with the cures for yellow or brown grass spots.
+It's because dogs' urine can cause scorch or burn marks on the grass when they pee.
+Now some say it's down to the acidity of the dog's pee or that it's the high nitrogen content.
+So I urge you to always do your own research along with the cures for yellow or brown grass spots.

 Barry the border terrier looking out over a field